 How to Get Hidden Fees Removed or Reimbursed

 When you discover unnecessary charges on a bill, you have more options than paying more or canceling the service.
-In some cases, you can simply call a company’s customer service line and ask to speak to someone about the charges.
+In some cases, you can simply call the company’s customer service line and ask to speak to someone about the charges.
 If you’re lucky, that person will have the power to remove charges or reimburse you for unfair fees you’ve already paid.

 Other times, legal action might be required.
 For example, suing AT&T involves checking claims requirements, sending a demand letter, filling out court forms, filing complaints, showing up to court, and more.
 For more information, you can read a complete guide on how to take legal action against AT&T. If that process sounds like too much work and money, you also have the option to hire a company to create a legal claim for you so that you only pay if you win.